 Encourage staff to stay healthy by communicating how to avoid infection through good hygiene and social distancing.
 Handwashing — more complicated than you think.

-Implement a policy — should the UK face a coronavirus pandemic, the effects of the pandemic could last months.
+Implement a policy — the effects of the pandemic could last months.
 Organisations may recognise the need to have a separate pandemic recovery plan and procedure which focuses on a short-term recovery programme.
 Coronavirus (COVID-19) Recovery Plan Policy.

 Review your HR policies, being mindful that setting overly harsh policies around remuneration may result in employees not reporting travel to high-risk areas, or coming in to work when it would be more advisable that they stay at home.
 Pay and self-isolation.